 Whilst still early to assess, there is likely to be increased exposures to market, credit and liquidity risks as a result of the pandemic.
 Investment markets are likely to be hard hit by the potential global recession and likewise the economic outlook is likely to create supply chain issues as a result of liquidity constraints.
 The impact on business and performance as a result of possible reduced consumption could also impact underwriting risk.
 However, in the latter, exposures are likely to be offsetting across different LoBs and the impact is not expected to be significant.
-Operational risk is likely to increase as a result of the effects of employees working remotely, however Atlas's response team is monitoring key processes on a daily basis to ensure controls are in place to mitigate against potential operational and cyber risk as a result working remotely for a prolonged period of time.
+Similarly all other Group operations may be impacted for the same reason.
+Operational risk is likely to increase as a result of the effects of employees working remotely, however the Group's response team is monitoring key processes on a daily basis to ensure controls are in place to mitigate against potential operational and cyber risk as a result working remotely for a prolonged period of time.

 In respect of the cells, it is expected that the impact on business and performance due to possible reduced business volumes would impact the level of underwriting risk.
-Only Amplifon and Perfecthome cells have investment assets which may be hit by the impact of the potential global recession on investment markets.
+Only Amplifon and Perfecthome cells have investment assets which may be hit by the impact of the potential global recession on investment markets which may impact the Group's capital base.
 All the cells however could face liquidity constraints due to supply chain issues.
 As is being done for the core, mitigating factors to reduce the impact of liquidity risk are being identified and put in place.